-Defining your business’s purpose and values will make your decisions that much easier to come to terms with.
+Defining your business’s purpose and values will make your decision-making process that much easier to come to terms with.
 Your purpose and values are two key components in making business decisions and keeping your goals in alignment with what you truly hold dear.

 In this episode, you’ll learn the following: